learnfwd/lfa/readme.md

 Introduction
 ------------

-LearnForward-Author is a fast, lightweight build tool for generating HTML5 textbooks.
+LearnForward-Author is a build tool for generating HTML5 textbooks.
 Application structure and functionality is heavily inspired by [roots](https://github.com/jenius/roots).

 Installation
 ------------